 A critical part of the project was replacement of 80-year-old underground utilities, which were deteriorating and failing.
 These utilities crossed the site selected for construction of the new underground pump rooms.
 To allow the vast excavation to occur without disrupting other attractions at Longwood, the utilities were rerouted around the site.

 Other utility work included redesigning the site power distribution to provide a higher voltage than the current electrical distribution center provides.
-Our design includes a distribution sectionalizer that will provide capacity to meet the future electrical needs identified in the Garden’s 40-year master plan.
-In addition, we are designing a new electrical substation on an adjacent site to provide back-up power for the new fountains and other facilities identified in the master plan.
+Our design included a distribution sectionalizer that will provide capacity to meet the future electrical needs identified in the Garden’s 40-year master plan.
+In addition, Urban designed a new electrical substation on an adjacent site to provide back-up power for the new fountains and other facilities identified in the master plan.

-We also worked with Longwood to reduce the environmental impacts of the revitalized garden — one way was specifying engineered soils and pervious surface materials to reduce the site’s stormwater runoff.
+Urban worked with Longwood to reduce the environmental impacts of the revitalized garden by using engineered soils and pervious surface materials to reduce the site’s stormwater runoff.
 Another sustainable design feature is the geothermal loop, which heats and cools the facility without burning fossil fuels.